yashu1wwww/Youtube-Auto-Likes-And-Subscribe/README.md

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and

-and enter yt.py or yt in cmd or in python idle
+and open cmd in that particular folder and enter yt.py or double tab on yt.py file..

 👉Python Install Setup=https://youtu.be/4bUOrMj88Pc